Beginner Guide

 What if my tape measure is in centimeters?

 Centimeters work just as well as inches.
 Body shape depends on ratios between measurements, not the unit.
-Just use the same unit (inches or cm) for all four measurements and the math comes out the same.
+Just use the same unit for all four measurements and the math comes out the same.

 Where exactly is my natural waist?

 Your natural waist is the narrowest point of your torso, usually 1-2 inches above your belly button.
 The easiest way to find it: bend sideways and note where the crease forms.
 That crease is your natural waistline.
-Most people measure too low.
+Most people measure too low without realizing it.

 Related Guides